 Social isolation can be a result of delusional beliefs, a world-view that produces alienation, circumstances common in the atomistic modern West, mild depression, or any other causes that aren’t evidence of the existence of an abnormality distinct from positive symptoms and their effects.
 The same goes for negative symptoms in general, and in any case such symptoms are not universally present in paranoid schizophrenics.
 There is also no reason why the entity wouldn’t be able to produce such effects as well.
 At any rate, it’s an undeniable fact that it can control emotions as easily as a musician controls his instrument (some of its least impressive tricks).
 This indicates it can just as well produce “flattening of emotions”.
 Its more sophisticated powers of mind control can easily be used to socially isolate anyone on earth, e.g. by controlling others to not want to spend time with the victim or hire him.

 9. Can Technology Explain Mind Control?

-Moreover, to explain even the majority of recent mind control phenomena by postulating the existence of technology capable of being used for mind control, one would have to assume that it is possible to construct a godlike artificial intelligence to use that technology.
-I think it may be possible, but I don’t think it is possible at our current level of technology.
+To explain the majority of sophisticated mind control phenomena by postulating the existence of technology capable of being used for mind control, one has to assume that it is possible to construct a very advanced computer to use that technology.
+I think it is possible, since that appears to be what is being used.

 10. The Phenomenon of Apparent Organised Stalking